saschadiercks/browserStartpage/README.md

 The browserStartpage comes with a default list of links, to show you how it works.
 It shows up with a list of popular browser and some development-Ressources.
 You change that.
 Just head over to '/htdocs/data/data.json` and play with that file.
 You can edit the tabs and links to your own liking.
 Just play with it - it's quite self explanatory.
 All you need to do is to create images for your links and place them on your server too.
 Usually here '/htdocs/assets/thumbnails'

 ## Features
-- easy confiurable via json
+- easy confiurable Speeddial via json
+- easily add bookmarks via json
 - only requires php on your server
 - uses vanillaJS
 - uses apllicationCache to minimize traffic